orianemartin/orianemartin/_teaching/2023-methodology.md

 location: "Lausanne, Switzerland"
 ---

 Co-taught a methodological course in linguistics for second- and third-year BA students (Autumn semester, 2 ECTS).
 The course introduces students to research methods in language studies, including experimental and corpus data, ethical and technical considerations, statistical data analysis, theoretical interpretation, and the communication of research results.
 Teaching language: French.
 This course was given in Spring 2023, 2024, 2025, and will be given in 2026.
+Assessment is an oral exam.